ytx-readings/habit-books/reading-notes/The Now Habit by Neil Fiore.md

     > * "But is this the right direction?"
     > * "Will it be good enough?"
-    > * "What if the boss/teacher/audience isn’t happy with it?"
+    > * "What if the boss/teacher/audience isn't happy with it?"
     > * "Can I do it?"
     > * "I have to finish soon."
     > * "When will I ever learn to start earlier?"
-    > * "There’s so much to do."
+    > * "There's so much to do."
 * For you to work rapidly and creatively, you left and right hemispheres of your brain must cooperate together.
     * **Left hemisphere**: responsible for critical and logical functions
     * **Right hemisphere**: responsible for creative functions